 Underinsured motorist coverage is insurance that you can purchase as part of your overall motor vehicle insurance.
 This type of insurance is used when you are in an accident and the other driver does not have enough insurance to cover your injuries or damages from the accident.
 If this happens, your underinsured motorist coverage kicks in and will cover the difference between the other driver’s insurance and the limits on your underinsured section of the policy.

-Underinsured motorist coverage is not mandatory under Massachusetts law, but it is highly recommended by personal injury attorneys and insurance companies.
+Underinsured motorist coverage is not mandatory under Massachusetts law, but it is highly recommended by personal injury attorneys, including Springfield brain injury lawyers, and insurance companies.
 Also, this type of insurance is available to all household members or anyone riding in your car when the accident occurs.
 One important note about underinsured motor coverage: you will be entitled to benefits only if your coverage is higher than the bodily injury coverage of the at-fault driver.